Distributional Limit Theory for Optimal Transport: Further OT-related limits

 where $f_u$ denotes the density associated to $F_u$.
 An important step in the derivation of distributional limits for projection-based distances was the unifying approach presented in \cite{Xi.Weed.2022.Nips}.
-Using similar ideas to those in \cite{Manole.et.al.EJS}, and inspired by the duality-based approach in \cite{Hundrieser.et.al.BJ.2024.Unifying}, \cite{Xi.Weed.2022.Nips} investigates the weak convergence of the sliced process $\mathbb{G}_n(u) = \sqrt{n}(\mathcal{T}_p(P_n^u, Q^u) - \mathcal{T}_p(P^u, Q^u))$, for $p > 1$, under the assumptions of compactly supported probability distributions such that the support of the projected probabilities is an interval.
+Using similar ideas to those in \cite{Manole.et.al.EJS}, and inspired by the duality-based approach in \cite{Hundrieser.et.al.BJ.2024.Unifying}, \cite{Xi.Weed.2022.Nips} investigates the weak convergence of the sliced process $\mathbb{G}_n(u) = \sqrt{n}(\mathcal{T}_p(P_n^u, Q^u) - \mathcal{T}_p(P^u, Q^u))$, under the assumptions of compactly supported probability distributions such that the support of the projected probabilities is an interval.
 This ensures the uniqueness (up to constants) of the optimal transport (OT) potentials for each projection.
 Weak convergence for various projection-based distance notions follows directly from Hadamard differentiability and the functional delta method.
 Specifically, both sliced and max-sliced distances are considered.
-The Hadamard differential for the sliced version is linear, which implies the centered Gaussian limit \eqref{biased_CLT_sliced}, but this is not necessarily the case for the max-sliced version.
-Furthermore, a distributional limit is also provided for an extension of the sliced distance, referred to as the Distributional Sliced Wasserstein distance.
+The Hadamard differential for the sliced version is linear, which implies the centered Gaussian limit \eqref{biased_CLT_sliced}, but this is not necessarily the case for the max-sliced version. {The main results primarily concern the case $p > 1$, $P \neq Q$, although some insights are also provided for $p = 1$.}

 Independently, \cite{Goldfeld.et.al.2022.statisticalinferenceregularizedoptimal} derived distributional limits for the sliced and max-sliced Wasserstein distances as a consequence of techniques more closely related to optimal transport.
 In particular, they leverage the dual expression of the one-dimensional Wasserstein distance with $p=1$ as a supremum over Lipschitz functions to demonstrate weak convergence of the empirical process indexed by the functions $\varphi \circ \operatorname{Pr}_u$, where $\varphi$ is 1-Lipschitz and $u \in \mathbb{S}^{d-1}$.
-Then, they conclude weak convergence from the extended functional delta method under the assumption of compactly supported probabilities with convex support for $p > 1$, and under mild moment assumptions for $p = 1$.
+Then, they conclude weak convergence from the extended functional delta method under the assumption of compactly supported probabilities with convex support for $p > 1$ {and $P\neq Q$}, and under mild moment assumptions for $p = 1$.
 The assumptions required for $p = 1$ were further refined by \cite{xu2022central}.

 Later, \cite{Hundrieser.et.al.2024.SPA.Estimated} provided a refined version of the results in \cite{Xi.Weed.2022.Nips} and \cite{Goldfeld.et.al.2022.statisticalinferenceregularizedoptimal}, again for compactly supported probabilities but with slightly weaker assumptions on the supports, using similar arguments to those in \cite{Xi.Weed.2022.Nips}.
 In a different vein, employing slightly different proof techniques, this work also explores, with great generality, distributional limits for empirical transport problems where the cost function is also estimated from the data.